Diana Mosley: Early life

 Diana Mitford was the fourth child and third daughter of David Freeman-Mitford, 2nd Baron Redesdale (1878–1958), and his wife Sydney (1880–1963).
-She was a first cousin of Clementine Churchill, second cousin of Sir Angus Ogilvy, and first cousin, twice removed, of Bertrand Russell.
+She was a first cousin once removed of Clementine Churchill, second cousin of Sir Angus Ogilvy, and first cousin, twice removed, of Bertrand Russell.
 She was raised in the country estate of Batsford Park, Gloucestershire, then from the age of 10 at the family home, Asthall Manor in Oxfordshire, and later at Swinbrook House, a home her father had built in the nearby village of Swinbrook.

 She was educated at home by a series of governesses, except for a six-month period in 1926, when she was sent to a day school in Paris.
 In childhood, her younger sisters Jessica Mitford ("Decca") and Deborah ("Debo", later the Duchess of Devonshire), were particularly devoted to her.
-At the age of 18, shortly after her presentation at Court, she became secretly engaged to Bryan Walter Guinness.
+At the age of 18, shortly after her presentation at Court, she became secretly engaged to Bryan Guinness.